openshift/training/docs/04-scaling-cluster.md

 In the OpenShift web console, click `Monitoring` and then click `Dashboards`.
 This will open a new browser tab for Grafana.
 You will also get a certificate error similar to the first time you logged in.
 This is because Grafana has its own SSL certificate.
-You will then see a login screen.
-Use the same `kubeadmin` user and password.
+You will then see a login button.
 Grafana is configured to use an OpenShift user and inherits permissions of that user for accessing cluster information.
+This happens to be the user you're already logged into the web console with.

 Finally, allow the permissions, and then you will see the Grafana homepage.

-Click the dropdown on `Home` and choose `K8s / Compute Resources / Cluster`.
+Click the dropdown on `Home` and choose `Kubernetes / Compute Resources / Cluster`.
 Leave this browser window open while you start the `Job` so that you can observe the CPU utilization of the cluster rise.

 ### Force an Autoscaling Event
 Create the `Job`: